jush-ua/CSST101-102-Final-Project/README.md

 - 📊 **Three-Level Classification** - Healthy, Stressed, and Burnout states
 - 💡 **Rule-Based Advisor** - Personalized recommendations bestowed upon each pilgrim
 - 🚀 **FastAPI Backend** - A RESTful messenger swift as a falcon
+- � **Interactive Chat** - Converse with the Oracle in thy terminal!
 - 📈 **Confidence Scores** - Probability distribution across all classifications
 - 🆘 **Emergency Resources** - Aid for those in dire straits
 - 📝 **Batch Processing** - Analyze multiple entries in a single incantation